Thenemex/Thaumic-Industries-2/README.md

 Founders of the pack :
 - AQUOI-LORDE, NexWiz and myself

-Big thanks to my close testers :
-- BaIzD1ThOn, HypeShadow, Pokebulbbi, 5parte, Vertf

-And also huge thanks to the online players who submitted and shared opinions & reports about the pack that made it through development :
+Huge thanks to the online players who submitted and shared opinions & reports about the pack that made it through development :
-- CloudyOrangeFox, goofy_fermat5688369, hron84
+- hron84

+Special mention to temakisushi / awesome_hippo, who made useful mods for the pack.